 If you have ever wanted to learn how to draw a floor plan then I’ve got you.
-I will show you just how easy it is and I will give you two ways to do it.
+I will show you just how easy it is to draw your own floor plan and I will give you two ways to do it.
 If you can use a tape measure and draw some straight lines with a ruler, you can do this!

 This post is for designing a floor plan for real life.
-I will teach you how to draw a basic floor plan, and how to make furniture templates, using a rough sketch, some grid paper, and/or plain paper.
+I will teach you how to draw a basic floor plan to scale, and how to make furniture templates, using a rough sketch, some grid paper, and/or plain paper.

 By the way, this is the same design process that designers would use for space planning if they didn’t have expensive design software and had to use traditional methods.

 This post is not for drawing professional floor plans.
-I will not cover elevation drawings or an elevation view, architectural drawings, new home design, or house plans in this post.
+I will not cover elevation drawings or an elevation view, architectural drawings, new home design, or how to draw house plans in this post.

-This is just for building basic floor plans for helping with furniture layout, drawing your room shape, windows, doors, and other simple structures in your room.
+This is just for building basic floor plans for helping with furniture layout, drawing your room shape, how to draw windows on your floor plan, doors, and other simple structures in your room.
 If you need precise floor plans then I would contact a designer for help.

 Why is drawing a floor plan to scale important?